 11. 10% Happier by Dan Harris

-I had the great pleasure of interviewing Dan Harris for a podcast I co-hosted back in 2016 and what a really nice guy he was.
-Funny, unassuming, smart and very down to earth.
+I had the great pleasure of interviewing Dan Harris for a podcast I co-hosted back in 2016, and what a nice guy he was.
+Funny, unassuming, intelligent and very down to earth.

 In case you’re unaware of his story, he is the guy who had a panic attack as he was reading the news on ABC back in 2004.

 He now puts the rather embarrassing episode down to the use of recreational drugs.
-And he puts the use of drugs down to the sense of wanting to escape reality.
+And he puts the use of drugs down to wanting to escape reality.

 In 10% Happier, Harris sets out on a personal crusade to find peace of mind.
-He talks with gurus Eckhart Tolle and Deepak Chopra as well as His Royal Highness, The Dalia Lama.
+He talks with gurus Eckhart Tolle and Deepak Chopra and His Royal Highness, The Dalia Lama.

-Eventually, he concludes that meditation could indeed help him and starts his own practice.
+Eventually, he concludes that meditation could help him and starts his own practice.

-There are two reasons I love this book.
+There are two reasons I love this life coaching book.